Wheat Creek Culvert: History

 The first drain in Brisbane was constructed in 1860 and was a stone ovoid drain that ran down Albert Street, from Elizabeth Street to the creek at Margaret Street.
 Although this drain was above ground level it had a very shallow grade.

 On Thursday 24 January 1861 a tender was called for a culvert to enclose Wheat Creek under the road and box drains for water entry and exit to the design of new City Surveyor, Christopher Porter.
 H C Love's tender for the sum of £830 was accepted on the 4 February 1861.

 In 1863 a brick drain, 18 in in diameter, was laid from Edward Street to Eagle Street, but, prior to 1875, very little was done to provide Brisbane with a reliable water supply or an efficient drainage system.
 The Brisbane Drainage act of 1875 gave the Governor in Council the powers of the Municipal Council with respect to drainage and sewerage.
 The drainage and sewerage work was entrusted to the Department of Harbours and Rivers.
 William David Nisbet, Engineer for Harbours and Rivers, took charge of the design and construction of the city drainage.
 The primary concern was the creek downstream of the Albert Street and Adelaide Street intersection, which was then the only area developed.

 An ovoid brick drain running down Adelaide Street between Albert to Creek Street was completed in March 1877.
 It joined the Brisbane tuff culvert and is still in use.
 The downstream 25 m section of the drain was supported on timber piling.
 A branch culvert for drainage of private allotments between Queen and Adelaide streets, which consisted of an egg-shaped drain at a flat grade of 4 ft in a mile, was also built during this time (uncovered during construction of Queen's Plaza).
 Nisbet also designed a brick storm water drainage system that ran under Makerston Street and drained the Roma Street area to the Brisbane River.
 In other parts of the city various other culverts and drains were completed in 1877.
 Nisbet suggested that all the drains completed in 1877, in addition to those already in existence, should be kept exclusively for surface water.

 The culvert and drainage system around the intersection remained in use until 2008.
 The Brisbane City Council carried out a video investigation of the culvert in May 2000 as part of the light rail project being undertaken by Queensland Transport.

-In 2008, the culbert was dismantled as part of the construction of the Inner Northern Busway, and a section of it was reassembled as a feature in the new King George Square busway station.
+In 2008, the culvert was dismantled as part of the construction of the Inner Northern Busway, and a section of it was reassembled as a feature in the new King George Square busway station.
 It was considered sufficiently degraded in heritage value that it was delisted from the Queensland Heritage Register as "destroyed" in June 2015.